Real-T7/Real-T7.github.io/README.md

 ## Warning
 1. this ARG may include flashing lights, loud sounds, blood and disturbing imagery. view with care if you are sensitive.
 2. the source code may contain ARG spoilers. peek at your own risk.
-3. this ARG is all made up and NOT real. none of the characters, events or info exist in real life.
+3. this ARG is 100% made up and NOT real. none of the characters, events or info exist in the real world.

 ## Contacts
 if you want to ask a question, im more likely to respond if you DM me on Discord: [@real_t7](https://discordapp.com/users/878845118369636433)